abbarreto/abbarreto.github.io/_posts/en-us/2025-07-20-useful-links.md

 ---
 layout: post
-title: Useful links for confs and open-positions
+title: Confs and Open-positions
 date: 2025-07-20
 description: In this post, I list some links I usually keep an eye on to learn about conferences and job opportunities in the fields of relativity and quantum physics in general.
 tags: General-Relativity Quantum-Mechanics RQI QFT
 categories: useful-links conferences open-positions
 featured: true
-related_posts: true
+related_posts: false
 ---

 ## 📚 Useful Links for Conferences and Open Positions